scaffoldly/scaffoldly/README.md

 ## Documentation

-Documentation for the Scaffoldly Toolchain is located at [https://scaffoldly.dev/docs](https://scaffoldly.dev/docs).
+Documentation for the Scaffoldly toolchain is located at [https://scaffoldly.dev/docs](https://scaffoldly.dev/docs).

 ## Reporting Issues